aniljinkuntaca/my-salesforce-projects/README.md

 ✨ Key Features

-• Dynamic Case Classification
+- **Dynamic Case Classification**

-   • Uses an Apex service (CaseClassificationService) to classify cases as Billing, Technical, or General based on description text.
+   - Uses an Apex service (CaseClassificationService) to classify cases as **Billing**, **Technical**, or **General** based on description text.

-   • Each classification includes a confidence score to mimic an AI prediction.
+   - Each classification includes a confidence score to mimic an AI prediction.

-• Interactive Case Dashboard (LWC)
+- **Interactive Case Dashboard (LWC)**

-   • Filters: Search by subject, filter by category, and apply a minimum confidence % threshold.
+   - **Filters**: Search by subject, filter by category, and apply a minimum confidence % threshold.

-   • Sortable & Paginated Table: Lightning Datatable with server-side sorting and client-side pagination.
+   - **Sortable & Paginated Table**: Lightning Datatable with server-side sorting and client-side pagination.

-   • Inline Editing & Reclassification: Update priority directly in the table or reclassify cases with one click.
+   - **Inline Editing & Reclassification**: Update priority directly in the table or reclassify cases with one click.

-   • Case Flagging: Flag problematic cases for follow-up.
+   - **Case Flagging**: Flag problematic cases for follow-up.

-   • CSV Export: Download the current filtered case list for reporting or analysis.
+   - **CSV Export**: Download the current filtered case list for reporting or analysis.

 👉 [Check the code here](https://github.com/aniljinkuntaca/my-salesforce-projects/tree/ai-case-dashboard)